dilang02/CBETF-Analysis/README.md

 20. *LD* - Barclays iPath Bloomberg **Lead** Subindex Total Return ETN

 #### Forecasting using Holt-Winters and ARIMA Modeling
+The code in *Forecasting Analysis.R* is designed to conduct an optimized Holt-Winters, ETS, and ARIMA forecast on the adjusted closing price, trading volume, and daily returns of one of the above 20 commodity-backed ETFs.
+Please follow the directions below:
+1. Ensure all datasets in *ETF DATA.zip* have been downloaded and are set into the correct working directory
+2. Input the ticker symbol of the product to view graphical representations of a linear trend model, Holt-Winters forecast, optimized ETS forecast (and corresponding residuals fit chart), and optimized ARIMA forecast.
+Additionally, the annualized return and risk for the product is listed for both years, along with the corresponding parameters for each forecast conducted above.
 #### Searching for Correlations amongst Commodity-Backed ETF/ETNs
+The code in *Correlation Analysis.R* is designed to aggregate the data of all twenty commodity-backed ETF/ETNs and compare their respective annualized return and risk while also providing a user-friendly graphic that illustrates this comparison.
+This is furthered with a formatted correlation matrix that highlights relationships between products.
+Please follow the directions below:
+1. Ensure all datasets in *ETF DATA.zip* have been downloaded and are set into the correct working directory
+2. Run the code to view a graphical matrix-like representation of each product's risk/return as compared to the others for both years.
+Additionally, the correlation matrices for adjusted closing price, trading volume, and daily returns will be displayed and exported into a Excel spreadsheet for reference.
 #### Classification Neural Network for Predictive Analysis
+The code in *Neural Network.R* is designed to classify each of the twenty products tests into a broad category (ex.
+Agriculture) and a specific category (ex.
+Grain) for the purpose of predicting future risks and returns of other products utilizing a black-box model.
+Please follow the directions below:
+1. Ensure all datasets in *ETF DATA.zip* have been downloaded and are set into the correct working directory
+2. Run the code to create and view one neural network that broadly classifies the risks/returns of each product into a category and another that includes more specific categories [NOTE: In order to maximize the accuracy of the neural networks, the code may have to be ran multiple times].
+Additionally, the confusion matrices for both networks will be displayed for reference.
 #### LASSO Regression Modeling of Returns
+The code in *LASSO Regression.R* is designed to create optimal multi-linear regression models for each of the twenty products' daily returns for the purpose of highlighting significant relationships between products utilizing machine learning techniques.
+Please follow the directions below:
+1. Ensure all datasets in *ETF DATA.zip* have been downloaded and are set into the correct working directory
+2. Run the code to view all significant LASSO models for each product's returns as a function of the returns of the remaining products along with a graphical representation of the lambda optimization process for each product.
+If the model has an R^2 value of below 50%, it will be reported as insignifcant accordingly.
+If it is significant, the corresponding parameter(s) will be displayed for reference.

+All of the aforementioned analyses are reserved for private and referntial use until the official publication of Dilan Gangopadhyay's thesis on commodity-backed ETPs.